Schedule a demo of LiquidPlanner with a product expert today

 If you can relate to this, I’ll tell you what I always tell our customers: It sounds like it’s time for a new approach!

-Here’s how to reframe and rethink time tracking—and get your team motivated!
+Here’s how to reframe and rethink time tracking—and get your team motivated using planning and accountability.

 3. Learn to say “no”!
-If you get in the habit of tracking your time, you will learn how much work you are really capable of accomplishing in any given timeframe and learn exactly how much to take on.
+If you get in the habit of tracking your time, you will learn how much work you are really capable of accomplishing in any given timeframe and gain a better idea exactly how much to take on at a time.
+Is that project really worth my time?
+Is it high enough priority to be worth the time it takes me to complete?
+You won’t know unless you’ve been tracking time and have a good sense of how long it will take.

 4. Know when to hire another person.
 Time tracking is both proof and support of the fact that your project is too big for your current pool of resources.
 These metrics can be your best ally to hire more people.
 Also, if you use timesheet data from past projects as a comparison, you can plan more accurately from the get-go.